typelevel/cats/docs/src/main/tut/foldable.md

 ---
 # Foldable

-Foldable typeclass instances can be defined for data structures that can be folded to a summary value.
+Foldable type class instances can be defined for data structures that can be folded to a summary value.

 In the case of a collection (such as `List` or `Set`), these methods will fold